The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Outdoor Unit Maintenance

-- Clean condenser coils: Rinse with garden hose monthly to remove dirt and debris
+• Clean condenser coils: Rinse with a garden hose monthly to remove dirt and debris

 Summer Plumbing Considerations